 Who can participate in the project?

-Any public or private organisation from a Programme* or Partner Country** can participate in the project.
+Any public or private organisation from an EU Member State or third country associated to the Programme* or third country not associated to the Programme** can participate in the project.
 Different participants are encouraged to take part in accordance with the set priorities and goals of the project.

-*Programme Countries are EU Member States, as well as Serbia, Norway, Iceland, Liechtenstein, North Macedonia, and Turkey.
+*Third countries associated to the Programme are Serbia, Norway, Iceland, Liechtenstein, North Macedonia, and Turkey.

 Who can submit an application?